Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tri_Saphtris/[Culture].md

 stories that are almost universally brought by saphtris.
 All of them convey similar meanings and values, ensuring coherent character of saphtric culture despite diverse details.

+### Art
+Saphtri are known for their particular love towards music and weaving, however they also tend to be extraordinary writers and painters.

+Music has particular place in saphtri life, since it is omnipresent.
+It is played on ceremonies, weekly masses, on streets and sometimes even in homes - a lot of poorer children learn how to play music just to be invited into houses and earn some money (or even a meal together with other house members) in exchange.
+Saphtri prefer wind instruments, and their music is rather ethereal.
+Stringed instruments are other popular choice, specifically ones that emit delicate sound like harps.

+Weaving and sewing is special, because this kind of art is often considered as one of most spiritual.
+This connected to the fact of saphtri faith being more story-based and fluid makes this art particularly experimental and abstract.

 <table width="60%">
   <tr>
     <td>